 Zolgensma is the 17th cell and gene treatmentExternal link to make it on the US Food and Drug Administration’s approved list.
 But the FDA expects by 2025 to be approving ten to 20 cell and gene therapies a year.
 Some 2,600 gene therapy clinical trialsExternal link in 38 countries are underway or have been completed.

-Swiss pharmaceutical companies Novartis and Roche are at the forefront of the gene therapy revolution, with recent acquisitions of some smaller biotech firms.
+Swiss pharmaceutical companies Novartis and Roche are at the forefront of the gene therapy revolution, with of some smaller biotech firms.

 Why are these drugs so expensive?End of insertion

 Zolgensma is not the only treatment to raise eyebrows because of its price tag.
 A couple of years ago, a debate ensued in Switzerland over the $60,000 price tag for a drug to treat hepatitis C.